srikanthps/Stories-And-Novels/Small-Stories-Big-World/unspoken.md

 Her friends stopped talking, looking at her with raised eyebrows.
 Kabir laughed, "What language?
 French?"

 "No," Ananya said proudly, looking directly at them.
 "Kannada.
-The word is **ಬೆರಗು** (*Beragu*) mixed with **ಶೂನ್ಯತೆ** (*Shoonyate*).
-My grandfather taught me yesterday. *Shoonyate* isn't just being empty or bored.
-It’s that deep, heavy, existential stillness you feel when something grand suddenly disappears, leaving you staring into nothingness."
+The phrase is ಬೆರಗು (Beragu) mixed with ಶೂನ್ಯತೆ (Shoonyate).
+My grandfather taught me yesterday.
+Beragu means a state of utter, breathless wonder or being deeply struck with awe.
+And Shoonyate isn't just being empty or bored; it’s that deep, heavy, existential stillness you feel when something grand suddenly disappears.
+Together, they mean you are left completely frozen in awe, staring into nothingness."

 The table went completely quiet.
 Rohan blinked, stunned by the sheer accuracy of the definition.